sanjiv-singh/taxi-coop/README.md

 ## Credits

-Sanjiv Singh
+-Sanjiv Singh
-Sesha Reddy Koilkonda
+-Sesha Reddy Koilkonda
-Kishore Kaluri
+-Kishore Kaluri

 The project was undertaken as part of course on Software Engineering for Cloud Computing, IoI and Blockchain by Great Learning in collaboration with Indian Institute of Technology, Madras